MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-send-app-notification.md

 ## Description

-The **XSendAppNotification** function sends an in-app notification to a recipient.
-These notifications are displayed ot the app user as a toast or within the notification center.
+The **XSendAppNotification** function is used to send notifications within an app to a recipient.
+These notifications appear as either a toast or within the notification center for the app user.
 For more information, see [Send in-app notifications within model-driven apps](/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications).

-An in-app notification can have zero to many actions on the notification card.
-The following functions are used as parameters in the XSendAppNotification function to add actions to the app notification card.
+In addition, an in-app notification can include zero to many actions on the notification card.
+To add actions to the app notification card, the following functions are used as parameters in the **XSendAppNotification** function.
 For more information on each action type, see [Notification actions](/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications?branch=jaredha-appnotificationapi&tabs=powerfx%2Csdk2%2Cwebapi3%2Cpowerfx4%2Cwebapi5%2Cwebapi6#notification-actions).

-- **XCreateUrlAction**: adds a URL action to the notification.
+- **XCreateUrlAction**: Adds a URL action to the notification card.
-- **XCreateSidePaneActionForDashboard**: adds a side pane action that will navigate in the side pane to a page with a type of `dashboard`.
+- **XCreateSidePaneActionForDashboard**: Adds a side pane action that will navigate to a page with a type of `dashboard` within the side pane.
-- **XCreateSidePaneActionForEntity**: adds a side pane action that will navigate in the side pane to a page with a type of `entityrecord`.
+- **XCreateSidePaneActionForEntity**: Adds a side pane action that will navigate to a page with a type of `entityrecord` within the side pane.
-- **XCreateSidePaneActionForEntityList**: adds a side pane action that will navigate in the side pane to a page with a type of `entitylist`.
+- **XCreateSidePaneActionForEntityList**: Adds a side pane action that will navigate to a page with a type of `entitylist` within the side pane.
-- **XCreateTeamsChatAction**: adds a teams chat action.
+- **XCreateTeamsChatAction**: Adds a Teams chat action to the notification card.

 ## Syntax